NHL to launch whistleblower platform, training

-PEBBLE BEACH, Calif. -- The NHL will create a platform for whistleblowers and an annual training program on diversity and inclusion in response to recent abuse scandals in its coaching community, commissioner Gary Bettman announced at the league's Board of Governors meeting in Pebble Beach on Monday.
+PEBBLE BEACH, Calif. -- The NHL will create a platform for whistleblowers and an annual training program on diversity and inclusion in response to recent abuse scandals in its coaching community, commissioner Gary Bettman announced at the league's board of governors meeting on Monday in Pebble Beach.

 "Our message is unequivocal: We will not tolerate abusive behavior of any kind," he said.

-The resignation of Calgary Flames coach Bill Peters was the catalyst for these new efforts, after two former players came forward with abuse allegations.
-Former NHL player Akim Aliu alleged that Peters used racist language towards him when they were both with the AHL Rockford Ice Hogs in 2009-10, and his story was corroborated by multiple teammates.
+The resignation of Calgary Flames coach Bill Peters, after two former players came forward with abuse allegations, was the catalyst for these new efforts.
+Former NHL player Akim Aliu alleged that Peters used racist language toward him when they were with the AHL Rockford Ice Hogs in 2009-10, and his story was corroborated by multiple teammates.
 Former Carolina Hurricanes defenseman Michal Jordan said that when Peters coached in Carolina, he kicked him and punched another unnamed player in the head.
 Hurricanes coach Rod Brind'Amour, an assistant under Peters, corroborated that incident.

 "We don't like surprises.
 The Bill Peters situation was a complete surprise," Bettman said.
 "Going forward, our clubs are on notice that if they become aware of an incident of conduct involving NHL personnel, on or off the ice, that is clearly inappropriate, unlawful or demonstrably abusive or that may violate league policies, either [deputy commissioner] Bill Daly or me must be immediately advised."

-Bettman said the NHL is still investigated the Peters incidents, including how the Hurricanes reacted to them at the time.
+Bettman said the NHL is still investigating the Peters incidents, including how the Hurricanes reacted at the time.
 General manager Ron Francis, now the GM of the Seattle expansion franchise, said he told ownership of the incident.
 Then-owner Peter Karmanos disputed that claim.

-When it comes to reporting on or preventing future abuse, the NHL announced two initiatives.
+When it comes to reporting on and preventing abuse, the NHL announced two initiatives.

-The first is a platform, expected to be a phone hotline, where inappropriate conduct by team officials can be reported either anonymously or with attribution.
-The hotline is open to both current and former team personnel.
+The first is a platform, expected to be a phone hotline, through which inappropriate conduct by team officials can be reported anonymously or with attribution.
+The hotline is open to current and former team personnel.
 The majority of accusations made against NHL coaches recently have been by former players.

-When asked if the league would offer any additional protection to whistleblowers who call the hotline, Bettman said that "anonymity will be protected" much like it is for the league's Substance Abuse and Behavioral Health hotline.
+When asked if the league would offer any protection to whistleblowers who call the hotline, Bettman said "anonymity will be protected," much like it is for the league's Substance Abuse and Behavioral Health hotline.

-The NHL also announced there would be a "mandatory, annual program on counseling, consciousness raising, education and training on diversity and inclusion.
+The NHL also announced that there will be a "mandatory, annual program on counseling, consciousness raising, education and training on diversity and inclusion.
 The program will be required for all NHL coaches, minor league coaches under NHL contracts, general managers and assistant general managers."

-Also, NHL executive vice president Kim Davis, who focuses on diversity initiatives, will "form a multidisciplinary council to suggest initiatives, monitor progress and coordinate efforts with all levels of hockey," said Bettman.
+Also, NHL executive vice president Kim Davis, who focuses on diversity initiatives, will "form a multidisciplinary council to suggest initiatives, monitor progress and coordinate efforts with all levels of hockey," Bettman said.

 Along with the Peters incidents, there have been other accusations against NHL coaches.

-When coach Mike Babcock was fired by the Toronto Maple Leafs this season, stories started appearing about his alleged mental abuse of players, pitting teammates against each other in Toronto and verbally assailing forward Johan Franzen to the point where Franzen had a "nervous breakdown" on the bench when the two were with Detroit, according to former Red Wing Chris Chelios.
+When coach Mike Babcock was fired by the Toronto Maple Leafs this season, stories started appearing about his alleged mental abuse of players, pitting teammates against one another in Toronto and verbally assailing forward Johan Franzen to the point that Franzen had a "nervous breakdown" on the bench when the two were with Detroit, according to former Red Wing Chris Chelios.

 The Babcock incidents enter a gray area for the NHL when it comes to allegations of verbal and mental abuse.